tyrneh/options-implied-probability/docs/theory-overview/01_introductory_theory_overview.md

 </table>

 Market quotes are noisy and come in discrete increments, which make them unsuitable for numerical differentiation.
 Instead, we must build a continuous model of theoretical call prices at any strike price, fitted to observed data.
-Thus, We build a model **implied volatility** instead of option prices directly because IV is the key input to the pricing model, while prices are a noisier output.
+We model **implied volatility** instead of option prices directly because IV is the key input to the pricing model, while prices are a noisier output.

 ### 3.2.1.
 Implied Volatility (IV)
 Implied volatility is the market's expectation of future price movements of a security.
 It is the volatility value that, when plugged into an options pricing model (like Black-Scholes), yields the option's current market price.
 High IV suggests the market expects significant price swings, while low IV implies a period of relative calm.